Skip to content

 HMRC also want to understand your trading activities.
 Here you can choose one of two tactics, either explain in detail your activity or just refer HMRC to the attached business plan.
 We recommend leaving the suggested text as it is for the application.
 The business plan is part of your application - no worries, you’ll get a list from us later of all the documents that need to accompany your application.

-Under the 'Past investment or State aid' section it's really important that you disclose receiving either of these.
+Under the 'Past investment or State aid' section, it's really important that you disclose receiving either of these.
 Note that any SEIS investment already received would be deducted from your overall SEIS allowance.
-De Minimis Aid will also count towards the maximum cap of £150,000 that can be raised through the SEIS scheme.
+De Minimis Aid will also count towards the maximum cap of £250,000 that can be raised through the SEIS scheme.
 If you did receive a grant, carefully read your grant certificate and see if it affects your S-EIS allowance - it should be mentioned on your grant certificate.
-If you have received external investment in the past these details will be reflected in your Share Register too so it is important to ensure this document is accurate and matches Companies House.
+If you have received external investment in the past, these details will be reflected in your external Share Register too, so it is important to ensure this document is accurate and matches Companies House.

 If you have received SEIS or EIS investment in the past, you will not need to provide details of your investors.
 However, if you have not, you will need to present a list of your potential investors to HMRC.
-For angel investors, you will need their name and address, and for all other options you will need to provide a letter of engagement.
-You need to put down at least one potential investor that covers 25% of the overall amount you are applying for.
+For angel investors, you will need their name and address, and for all other options, you will need to provide a letter of engagement.
+For raises up to £500k, you need to put down at least one potential investor that covers 25% of the overall amount you are applying for.
+For raises over £500k, the proposed investment should cover at least 50%.

 Here, simply set the total number of your next funding round.
 For example, if you do a funding round of £350,000, that’s the number you should put in this text box.
-Please note that this should only be the SEIS or EIS amount you are raising and not the full amount of the round though!
+Please note that this should only be the SEIS or EIS amount you are raising.
+If your are raising additional non-S/EIS funds - you do not need to include this in your overall amount.

 Here, you'll need to tell HMRC what the funds will be used for.
 We recommend just selecting some of our prepared options, but feel free to add any additional ones.